Greg Younging

 Greg Younging (sometimes written Young-Ing; 18 March 1961 – 3 May 2019) was a Canadian editor and expert on First Nations copyright.
 He was a member of the Opaskwayak Cree Nation.
 He was the managing editor at Theytus books and published "Elements of Indigenous Style: A Guidebook for Writing By and About Indigenous Peoples" in 2018.
 Younging died on 3 May 2019 in Penticton, British Columbia.

 Personal life

 Younging was born on 18 March 1961.
 He was a member of Opsakwayak Cree Nation in Northern Manitoba.
-His mother is a residential school survivor and her experience of abuse influenced his decision to spend his career raising issues related to the impacts of colonization, and advocate for Indigenous knowledge.
+His mother, Dr Rosalyn Ing, was a residential school survivor and her experience of abuse influenced his decision to spend his career raising issues related to the impacts of colonization, and advocate for Indigenous knowledge.

 Education

 Younging earned a Bachelor of Arts and Masters of Arts Degree from Carleton University.
 He has a Master of Publishing Degree, from Simon Fraser University.
 He received a PhD from the University of British Columbia, Department of Educational Studies.

 Younging's parents met in the Canadian military and Younging subsequently spent his childhood moving between Canadian bases.
 Because his father received training in electrical engineering and was posted to the Canadian Forces Base Lahr, he spent his teen years in Germany.